A holiday recognizing the end of slavery and celebrating African-American culture ⇔Holiday: Juneteenth

 The celebration that started in Galveston, Texas, in 1865 expanded among African-American communities through the end of the 1800s.
 Sometimes banned from public parks, black people pooled their funds to purchase land to hold the celebration (and promote voting); some of these parks still exist.
 Sadly, from 1890 to the 1960s, many states (esp. in the South) passed laws that first effectively took away voting rights and then passing “Jim Crow laws” imposing second-class status on African-Americans until the 1960s (if not beyond).
 Celebrations of Juneteenth faded with the opportunities that should have been their birth-right.

-Then, in the spring of 2020, the COVID-19 pandemic hit the African-American community hard.
-On top of several cases of white-on-black violence, on May 25, a 46-year-old black man named George Floyd was killed by a white police officer during an arrest after allegedly using a counterfeit bill.
+In the spring of 2020, the COVID-19 pandemic hit the African-American community hard.
+On top of several cases of white-on-black violence, on May 25, a 46-year-old black man named George Floyd was killed by a white police officer during an arrest after allegedly using counterfeit money.
 Video footage of this murder unleashed pent-up frustration in the form of protests, riots and prayer services across America, calling for long-overdue reform in law enforcement and civil rights legislation.
 Indeed, minorities around the world were emboldened to speak up about systemic injustice.
 Juneteenth gained national attention, and several major companies joined a growing list of state governments in declaring Juneteenth as a paid holiday.
 In June 2021, both houses of the US Congress overwhelmingly passed a bill to make the holiday official, and on June 17, 2021, President Joe Biden signed it into law (giving federal employees an eleventh paid day off).

 Juneteenth is considered the “longest running African-American holiday.”
 Early celebrations included religious and political activities, sports, entertainment and elaborate large meals—as well as a time of solemn remembrance.
 “Even after , Black Americans faced decades of crude labor conditions amounting to involuntary servitude,” The Guardian reported, “with leaving former plantations being as risky as escaping slavery itself.
 For many, especially the descendants of enslaved African Americans in rural Texas, Juneteenth remains a day of mourning for those freedom never reached.”